Alexiou981/the-food-frontier/README.md

 #### Social Media Links:
 ![Social-Media-Links](static/images/readme_images/social-media-links.png)

+### Removed Features:
+- Removed post comments, this was code taken from the Codestar walkthrough and since it was not working on the initial submission I have decided to remove it, I would have fixed it if it was part of my custom model but since it was taken from another project and was not functional I decided to remove completely for the time being.

 ### Future Features:
 - Add a favourite button to recipes and a section where favourited will go.
 - Add alphabetical order filtering.